adstewart91/Getting-and-Cleaning-Data-Project/CodeBook.md

 names(independent_tidydataset) <- tidy_colnames
 ```

-### Step 8: Print the Tidy Dataset in a read-able output format
+### Step 8: Print the Tidy Dataset in a read-able output format write to .txt and .csv files
 ### Use `pander` to print a neat, wide data table across several pages.

 Each column of the **Wide Dataset** is linked to rows in *Subject Number*.